Des Moines University (1865–1929)

 The pharmacy school separated from the school in 1927, reconstituting itself as the Des Moines College of Pharmacy Corporation.
 Its staff and facilities later became part of Drake University.

 Des Moines University closed in 1929, blaming court-ordered actions arising from previous student riots at the school.
 David Wiggins published a book entitled An Iowa Tragedy: The Fall of Old Des Moines U., which details the fall and closing of the university due to a take over of the Board of Trustees by fundamentalist.
-Rev. Dr. Thomas Todhunter Shields of Ontario, Canada was mostly responsible for the downfall of Des Moines University.
+Rev. Dr. Thomas Todhunter Shields of Ontario, Canada has been credited with primary responsibility for the downfall of Des Moines University.

 The forward of the 1928 Des Moines University year book - The Tiger of Service reads as follows: "The past school year has been distinctly a transitional period in the life of Des Moines University; in which individuals, classes and organizations have forgotten self and sacrificed time and talent for the good of the school as a whole.
 Such a period should not go unheralded; and it is to this end that the 1928 staff submit to you the Tiger of Service as a last tribute to the ideals and attainments of these modern "knights" and "warriors."

 The campus at 2nd and Euclid streets was purchased in 1943 for Alfred Lawson's University of Lawsonomy.
 It is now occupied by Park Fair Mall.